Cody Bellinger Preview, Player Props: Cubs vs. Reds

-After hitting .310 with two doubles, two home runs, two walks and 16 RBI in his past 10 games, Cody Bellinger and the Chicago Cubs face the Cincinnati Reds (who will hand the ball to Andrew Abbott) at 6:40 PM ET on Saturday.
+The Chicago Cubs and Cody Bellinger, who went 1-for-4 last time out, take on Carson Spiers and the Cincinnati Reds at Great American Ball Park, Sunday at 12:10 PM ET.

-He strung together two hits (going 2-for-3 with a home run and an RBI) in his last appearance against the Reds.
+He had a one-hit performance in his most recent game (1-for-4) against the Reds.

 Cody Bellinger Game Info & Props vs. the Reds